Canon-H/gtest-gcov-framework/README.md

+# gtest_gcovr_framework

+Framework for software testing using Google Test and Gcov tools in Windows + CMake + MinGW64 environment, placing the project files and test cases in the corresponding paths for testing.

 ## Required Environment

 - Use the latest version of GCC (I used 14.2; version 8.1 on Windows with MinGW had multithreading issues, which were resolved after upgrading).